stankunyao/learngit/readme.txt

-Git  is really a  distributed  version control system.
+Gits  is really a  distributed  version control system.
-Git is free software
+Gits is free software
 Gits has mutable index called stage
 Gits tracks change of files